Leading Co-Design in Complex Systems

 To provide a great learning experience, participant numbers are capped at 22 for online sessions.

-Registrations close on 1 June 2026 or when we reach capacity to allow time for onboarding.
+Registrations close when we reach capacity or on 1 June 2026 or to allow time for onboarding.

 Access and payment options